techniq/svelte-ux/.changeset/selectfield-focus-management.md

 'svelte-ux': patch
 ---

-Fixed (SelectField) focus management when used within dialogs
+fix(SelectField): focus management when used within dialogs